MicrosoftDocs/defender-docs/defender-endpoint/mac-troubleshoot-netext-mde.md

 **Temporary solution**:

-This article describes how to temporarily disable NetExt, and temporarily remove network protection, and resolve network stack-related issues by using Intune, JamF, or a manual process on Mac.
+This article describes how to temporarily disable NetExt, temporarily remove network protection, and resolve network stack-related issues by using Intune, JamF, or a manual process on Mac.

 Here are the steps you'll follow for [Intune](#intune-method) and [JamF](#jamf-method):